Rick's Free Auto Repair Advice

 tie rod end

-Example of a worn tie rod end that’s rusted and causing sloppy steering
+An example of a worn tie rod end that’s rusted and causing sloppy steering

 However, the boot can age and crack.

-What are the symptoms of a bad tie rod
+What are the symptoms of a bad tie rod?

 • Play in the steering wheel is the most common sign of tie rod wear.
 You’ll find yourself constantly correcting your steering just to stay within your own land.